svozza/cfn/README.md

 ##### Validate Templates
 * Checks if a template is valid
-* Returns a Promises.
+* Returns a Promise.
 Resolves when template is valid, Rejects if there is an error.

 ## Install
 ```